 Clicker training is a method of positive reinforcement where you use a clicker (which you can buy at a pet store) to make a clicking sound at the exact moment your furball does what you want.
 For instance, you would say, “Sit,” and hit the clicker the second your puppy’s rump touches the floor.
 Your puppy will eventually associate the clicking sound with a job well done.
 See more on how to clicker train your puppy.

-Keep in mind that using the same commands is important to help the process go smoothly and perhaps more quickly.
-If you use “down” and “off” alternately to get your puppy off the couch, your pooch may get confused.
+Keep in mind that using the same commands is vital to help the process go smoothly and perhaps more quickly.
+If you use “down” and “off” alternately to get your puppy off the couch, your pup may get confused.

 You don’t have to go it alone.
 In addition to getting advice from your veterinarian, there are lots of options for training your puppy.
 For example, you can sign up for one-on-one sessions with a professional trainer, send your furball to group lessons at a puppy school, or enroll in individual puppy classes.

 You can even join puppy socialization groups, which can help puppies get used to being around one another.
 These can be very helpful if your puppy was weaned early and didn’t have enough time rolling around with siblings.
-Puppies learn a lot from their littermates as well as their dog mama, which is why it’s important not to separate them too soon.
+Puppies learn a lot from their littermates and their dog mama, which is why it’s important not to separate them too soon.

 Although you can’t take your puppy for walks in the big world outside until all core vaccines have been given, you can introduce your puppy to a collar and leash right away.
 Getting them familiar with these accessories can help your puppy get used to the idea of going for a walk on a leash.